Age and Dental Implants Oral Health

 Welcome to our plantation dental office!
 Is tooth loss inevitable in your later years?
 How much should adults be concerned about cavities?
 Here you will find helpful answers to some frequently asked questions about oral health questions you may have as you get older.

-National survey reveals baby boomers miss links between oral and overall health
+National survey reveals baby boomers miss links between Dental Implant oral and overall health

 Oral health and Teeth

-Tooth brushing is the principal method of preventing many oral diseases, and perhaps the most important activity an individual can practice to reduce buildup on teeth.
+Tooth brushing is the principal method of preventing many oral diseases, and perhaps the most important activity an individual can practice to reduce the buildup of teeth and dental implants.
 Controlling plaque reduces the risk of the individual suffering from plaque-associated diseases such as gum disease and caries.
 The average brushing time for individuals should be two minutes.
 We recommend that tooth brushing should be done for a minimum of two minutes twice a day.

 Toothbrushing can only clean to a depth of about 1.5 mm inside the gum's pockets.
 The fluoride in the toothpaste is an important protective factor against caries